 If you lost or forgot your TIN, try these easy ways to recover your TIN.

 Just don’t get a new TIN if you already got one.
-Having multiple TINs is a criminal offense in the Philippines, with a penalty of Php 1,000 per additional TIN obtained.
+Multiple TINs are a criminal offense in the Philippines, with a penalty of PHP 1,000 per additional TIN obtained.

 2. If your business is a corporation or a partnership, dissolving the business means canceling the TIN.

 According to the Bureau of Internal Revenue (BIR), if a taxpayer cancels his registration due to the closure of his/her business, the taxpayer will be investigated by the BIR office concerned to know the taxpayer’s liabilities.

 - Application for Taxpayer Identification Number (TIN).
 Retrieved 17 November 2021, from https://www.bir.gov.ph/index.php/registration-requirements/primary-registration/application-for-tin.html

 - Bureau of Internal Revenue (BIR).
 (2020).
 How can employers create an account with the BIR eRegistration (eReg) System?
 [Image].
 Retrieved from https://www.facebook.com/permalink.php?story_fbid=1517566885075121&id=313721258793029